Facts About the Joshua Tree

 In November 2019, WildEarth Guardians took the US Fish & Wildlife Service to court, and in September 2020, the California State Fish and Game Commission unanimously voted to protect Joshua trees under the Endangered Species Act for one year.

 During this year of protection, scientists will analyze the threats facing the Joshua tree and make their recommendation about whether or not the Joshua tree should be protected permanently.

 If you want to help WildEarth Guardians in their fight to protect the Joshua Tree, you can sign their petition.

 Bonus Joshua Tree Facts: There’s a Movie Called “Joshua Tree”!

 Yep, that’s right!
 Joshua Tree is a 1993 action movie starring Dolph Lundgren about an ex-race car driver who turns to a life of crime, transporting stolen exotic cars.
 It really has nothing to do with the Joshua tree itself other than taking place in the desert.
 Part of the film was actually shot in Joshua Tree National Park, too!

 A Fascinating Plant: So Many Facts About the Joshua Tree!

 There are so many interesting facts about the Joshua tree.
 With its cultural significance, its importance in the ecosystem and its place in popular culture, there is truly no other desert plant quite like the Joshua Tree.

 Whether you find its appearance weird, ugly, unique or stunning, the Joshua tree is one of the most memorable desert plants out there.
 Let’s hope we can keep it around for many years to come.

-For more about the Joshua Tree and climate change, check out this post.
+Check out this post for more about the Joshua Tree and climate change.